-To log-in SecureDrop and retreived messages sent by sources, the journalist must be using the Tails operating system.
-The admin must also use Tails to access the Document Interface and create new users.
+To log-in to SecureDrop and retrieve messages sent by sources, the journalist must be using the Tails operating system.
+The admin must also use Tails to access the Journalist Interface and create new users.

-If you followed the SecureDrop Installation instructions correctly, you should have already created a journalist Tails USB and an admin Tails USB and enabled the persistence volume on each.
-If you have not, or need to create another journalist Tails USB for a second journalist, follow the steps below.
+If you followed the SecureDrop Installation instructions correctly, you should have already created a Journalist Workstation Tails USB and an Admin Workstation Tails USB and enabled the persistence volume on each.
+If you have not, or need to create another Tails USB for a second journalist, follow the steps below.

-If you already know how to boot the admin Tails USB or the journalist Tails USB with persistence, you can skip down to the step ‘download the repository’.
+If you already know how to boot the Admin Workstation or Journalist Workstation Tails USB with persistence, you can skip down to the step ‘download the repository’.

 Note that for all of these instructions to work, you should have already installed the main SecureDrop application.
 It is also required that you use Tails version 2.x or greater.